simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/STARTUP_CONTROL.md

 # SimonSaysSeeq Startup Control System

-This document explains how to control the startup behavior of your Norns device with several options:
+This document explains how to control the startup behavior of your Norns device with these options:
 1. **Normal Mode**: Boot to standard Norns menu, then manually select `SimonSaysSeeqNorns.lua`
 2. **Direct Mode**: Boot directly into the `SimonSaysSeeqRust` application, bypassing the menu
-3. **Boot-Time Interactive Menu**: Show a visual selection screen during startup
-4. **Boot-Time Hardware Selection**: Use Norns buttons during boot to choose mode
+3. **Boot-Time Hardware Selection**: Use Norns buttons during boot to choose mode

 ## Quick Start